cassidyjames/palette/README.md

     sudo ninja install
     com.github.cassidyjames.palette

-## Other Platforms

-Palette is made for elementary OS, but may have been built and made available elsewhere by community members.
-These builds may have modifications or changes and **are not provided or supported by me**.

 ## Special Thanks

 - [Micah Ilbery](https://github.com/micahilbery) for the shiny icons
 - [Daniel Foré](https://github.com/danrabbit) for his apps to use as code examples

 -----